Rob Zombie's unrealized projects: The Broad Street Bullies

 In 2012, it was announced that Zombie was to have written, produced and directed a 1970s-set film about the Philadelphia Flyers titled The Broad Street Bullies.
 In 2014, it was announced that Zombie shelved the project.
 Zombie said of the project in a 2015 interview: "The problem is when you don't control the material.
 When it's an original story that I wrote I can control everything.
 I don't have to answer to anybody.
 But something like the Philadelphia Flyers, Broad Street Bullies, something that's a true story pre-existing thing there's so much more protocol you have to go through of getting people to ok things and different steps that just really slow down the process."

 Manson Family Miniseries

 In 2014, it was announced that Rob Zombie and American Psycho author, Bret Easton Ellis, teamed up with Alcon Entertainment to make a miniseries centered around The Manson Family.
 The miniseries would aim to tell converging stories of people and events leading up to and after the murders, from shifting points of view.

 Raised Eyebrows

 In 2015, it was announced that Zombie was to direct and produce a biopic on Groucho Marx.
 The film was to have been based on Steve Stoliar's 1996 book Raised Eyebrows: My Years Inside Groucho's House.
-Zombie reportedly acquired the rights to the book.Oren Moverman wrote the screenplay.
-In 2022, it was announced that Moverman replaced Zombie for the director's chair.
+Zombie reportedly acquired the rights to the book.
+Oren Moverman subsequently wrote the screenplay, before replacing Zombie as director by February 2022.